opendocsg/slw-judgments-backfill/2009_SGHC_181/report.md

 **_The Distinction between Loss of Earnings and Loss of Earning Capacity_**

 30     The difference between loss of future earnings and loss of future earning capacity was explained by Scarman LJ in _Smith v Manchester Corp_ (1974) 17 KIR 1.
-This dictum was accepted by the Singapore Court of Appeal in the case of _Chang Ah Lek v Lim Ah Koon_ [1999] 1 SLR 82.
+This dictum was accepted by the Singapore Court of Appeal in the case of _Chang Ah Lek v Lim Ah Koon_ <span class="citation">[1999] 1 SLR 82</span>.
 Scarman LJ stated that:

  Loss of future earnings or future earning capacity is usually compounded of two elements.
 The first is when a victim of an accident finds that he or she can, as a result of the accident, no longer earn his or her pre-accident rate of earnings.
 In such a case there is an existing reduction in earning capacity which can be calculated as an annual sum.
 It is then perfectly possible to form a view as to the working life of the plaintiff and, taking the usual contingencies into account, to apply to that annual sum of loss of earnings a figure which is considered to be the appropriate number of years’ purchase in order to reach a capital figure.